Aims and Objectives

 However, in practice safety and safeguarding considerations may place some necessary conditions on this commitment as regards age and disability.
 For example, we ask that children should normally be ten years or older to visit the Association apiaries, and all those under eighteen be under the supervision of a parent, guardian or responsible adult.
 A membership rule for Student Members under eighteen gives details of adult supervision.
 Special arrangements and help in situations of practical beekeeping might well be necessary for people with certain disabilities, given its physical nature, possible hazards and responsibilities.

-The trustees of the Association has specific responsibility for the effective implementation of this policy, and expects all members to abide by the policy and create the equality environment that is its objective.
+The trustees of the Association have specific responsibility for the effective implementation of this policy, and expect all members to abide by the policy and create the equality environment that is its objective.

-In order to implement this policy Bedfordshire Beekeepers Association will:
+In order to implement this policy Beds BKA will:

 - Endeavour, through application of the policy, to ensure that it will not consciously or unconsciously discriminate in the delivery of any of its activities or resources